oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 1. Install the operating system on a server.
    When prompted for the software packages to install, select the minimal install option.
    See the  [Red Hat Enterprise Linux 7 Installation Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/index) for more details.
+Once installation completes, enable the following repositories:
+    - rhel-7-server-rpms
+    - rhel-7-server-optional-rpms
+    - rhel-7-server-extras-rpms

 2. After you have installed your server, update all the packages on it.
 Run: